ghelobytes/ghelobytes.github.io/_posts/2014-11-03-editing-files-in-ubuntu-thru-winscp.md

 Just to make sure I had it recorded, these are the steps I did:

-1. This is a numbered list.
-2. I'm going to include a fenced code block as part of this bullet:

-    ```
-    Code
-    More Code
-    ```

-3. We can put fenced code blocks inside nested bullets, too.
-   1. Like this:
-   2. xxxx

 1. SSHed to `192.168.x.x`
 2. Edited the sudoer file: `sudo nano /etc/sudoers`
 3. Added the following at the end of the file:

     ```
+    Code
+    More Code
-    ### added by ghelo 03 nov 2014
+    added by ghelo 03 nov 2014
     systems1 ALL=NOPASSWD: /usr/lib/openssh/sftp-server
     ```

 4. Launched WinSCP in the remote client
 5. Entered login credentials as we normally would
 6. In the **advanced button**, clicked SFTP and entered `/usr/lib/openssh/sftp-server` in the Protocol options > SFTP server